Championship Soccer Stadium: History

+To accommodate the rapid growth of Orange County SC fans, the Championship Soccer Stadium was expanded in February 2026.
+The renovation added additional supporter's section bleachers, a party deck, and seats on the southern goal line, which had previously had no seating prior to the renovation.
+Coinciding the announcement of the renovations, the newly-formed California Legion of Major League Rugby announced that the Championship Soccer Stadium will be one of their multiple homes throughout California starting with their 2026 season.

-Ahead of the 2026 FIFA World Cup, an organization organized by tourism company Visit Anaheim called the OC Sports Commission was tasked with identifying a potential site to host one or multiple national teams in Orange County as a team base camp.
+Ahead of the 2026 FIFA World Cup, the OC Sports Commission was tasked with identifying a potential site to host one or multiple national teams in Orange County as a team base camp.
 After identifying possible venues, the Championship Soccer Stadium and the surrounding park was chosen to be advertised to FIFA, due to the park being one of the few venues in the area that met the requirements of having two FIFA regulation-sized soccer pitches and natural grass.
-The Championship and the Great Park was officially identified in June 2024 as a potential host site.
+The Championship and the Great Park was officially identified in June 2024 as a potential host site and on March 10, 2026, it was announced that the United States Men's National Team had chosen the site to be the USA's base camp for the 2026 World Cup.
+With the US Men's National team moving into the park, further renovations separate from the stadium expansion funded by Orange County SC were conducted, with the national team replacing the city-funded field with high-quality grass, major renovations to the stadium's locker rooms to accommodate a larger squad and more technological equipment, as well as construction of a new media work room.

+Events

+Soccer

+Championship Soccer Stadium has been the host of multiple lower-league and amateur league championships throughout its history.
+The first NISA Nation national championship match was hosted at the site in 2023, won by Northern Virginia FC.
+Since 2023, the United Premier Soccer League, a national amateur soccer league, has hosted the conclusive playoff rounds of their spring and fall seasons at the Championship Soccer Stadium.

 Transportation

 The stadium has public transportation access via the Irvine Transportation Center, which is located on the southwest corner of the former footprint of the old Marine Corps Air Station El Toro and in walking distance from the stadium.
 From the station, access to both trains serviced by Amtrak and Metrolink, as well as bus services offered by both the city of Irvine and the county via OC Bus are available.